 Howard Marks: Perspective on China’s Growth

-How to Invest in China?
+How to Invest in China’s rise?

 1. Farming: Feeding China